 Personalised recommendations drive revenue by positively impacting a customer’s total cart amount.
 They offer relevant cross-sell and up-sell opportunities that pique a customer’s interest, resulting in them purchasing more than just the original item they came in for.

 Statistics show that sessions that contain no engagement with product recommendations have on average, an AOV of $44.41.
-However, when prospects engage with just a single recommendation, this number multiplies by 369%.
+However, when prospects engage with just a single recommendation, this number multiplies by 369%.3.
+Increase session time.

 Product recommendations create that rabbit hole-like feeling that all internet users are familiar with.
 Shoppers begin on one product, click through to another, get distracted by another, and before they know it, it’s been two hours.

 This pattern helps shoppers to stay on your site longer by capturing their attention and engaging them with recommendations for products they hadn’t considered or expected to find.4.
 Stand out among competitors.

 By the end of 2020, U.S. spending online smashed $861.12 billion.
 To serve this huge growth in online shopping, new ecommerce retailers launch their stores every day.
 But such a quick-growing, burgeoning market comes at a price: individuality.